lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 .. note::

-    Generating spectra from XSPEC requires that the ``HEADAS`` environment is sourced before running the Python script, as it would be if you were using XSPEC to fit spectra.
+    Generating spectra from XSPEC requires that the ``HEADAS`` environment variable is defined within your shell before running the Python script, as it would be if you were using XSPEC to fit spectra.
+For example, for the ``zsh`` shell there should be a line like ``export HEADAS=${HOME}/heasoft-6.29/x86_64-apple-darwin21.1.0/`` in your ``.zshrc`` file.

 Math with ``Spectrum`` Objects
 ------------------------------